How Long Can a Dog Go Without Eating?

 How long can a dog go without eating?

-If you have a puppy, or an old or sick dog or if not eating is accompanied by symptoms such as diarrhea, fever or vomiting, take your dog to the vet immediately.
+Certain dogs will be more vulnerable if they do not have food.
+This is the case with puppies, elderly dogs or dogs which are otherwise immunosuppressed.
+If their lack of appetite is accompanied by diarrhea, fever or vomiting, take your dog to the vet immediately.
 If your dog seems otherwise healthy you can wait a day, as this may just be passing phase or discomfort.
 Of course, try to get your dog to eat during this time, and make sure it continues drinking water.

 As we mentioned, in certain extreme situations a dog can sometimes go weeks without eating.
 For example, a dog that has been abandoned or trapped after an earthquake may survive several weeks without food.
 Of course, a puppy or an old or sick dog will not be able to hold out as long as a healthy adult dog.
 Size and breed may also influence the dog's ability to survive without eating.

-How long can a dog go without drinking water?
+How long can a dog go without eating and drinking water?

 Although it is physically possible for a dog to survive several days without food, water is crucial.
 Without drinking water, a dog will die within a couple of days.
 It is possible for a dog to live up to three days without water, but the dog will become extremely dehydrated and reach a critical state by then.
 Always make sure your dog has plenty of water to drink especially in summer.
 If you notice signs of dehydration, take your dog to the vet.